 Did any of you watch it on TCM last week?
 Any of you see it for the first time like me?
 What do you think, does Jane hold her own next to the great Fred Astaire?

-Check my calendar for next week, our last, of Jane Powell films!
+Check out the TCM film schedule for next week, our last week of Jane Powell films!
 Can you believe we are already at the end of the month?